Third-party ownership in association football: Reception

-Defence

 Defenders of the practice said that it constitutes a way of sharing the burden of investment in a player.
-The 'super agent' Pini Zahavi, himself associated with third-party ownership and the companies that invested in players, said: "In England they don't understand it at all.
+The super agent Pini Zahavi, himself associated with third-party ownership and the companies that invested in players, said: "In England they don't understand it at all.
 It's easier to buy a player who you are unsure about for £10m if you are sharing the risk with a partner.
 Now, if the player becomes top-drawer and is sold for £30m, then of course you may feel stupid only to own half.
 But if the player turns out to be merely average or a failure, if he cannot even be sold, you will say, 'Fantastic, the disaster was not only mine'.
 That's exactly the way it works."
 The businessman Kia Joorabchian, heavily involved in the third-party ownership of players, defended the arrangement, calling it "the South American model and a model that appears all over Europe".

-After the Premiership introduced rules against third-party ownership, lawyer Jean-Louis Dupont claimed that it was illegal.
+After the Premiership introduced rules against TPO, lawyer Jean-Louis Dupont claimed that it was illegal.

 Examples

 Corinthians

-In 2004 the Media Sports Investments fund, founded and headed by Kia Joorabchian, purchased a controlling 51% of Corinthians in a 10-year deal.
+In 2004, the Media Sports Investments fund, founded and headed by Kia Joorabchian, purchased a controlling 51% of Corinthians in a 10-year deal.
 In the wake of MSI's involvement a stream of new players arrived at the club, players who were engaged to play for Corinthians but whose economic rights were partly or wholly owned by the investment fund.
-By 2006 MSI was listing as its investments not just Corinthians itself but also the players Carlos Tevez, Marcelo Mattos, Gustavo Nery, Roger, Javier Mascherano, Carlos Alberto, Sebastián Domínguez, Marinho, Rafael Moura and Nilmar.
+By 2006 MSI was listing as its investments not just Corinthians itself but also the players Carlos Tevez, Marcelo Mattos, Gustavo Nery, Roger Flores, Javier Mascherano, Carlos Alberto, Sebastián Domínguez, Nilmar, Marinho, and Rafael Moura.

 Carlos Tevez and Javier Mascherano

-On 31 August 2006 Carlos Tevez and Javier Mascherano moved to West Ham United in the English Premier League from Brazilian side Corinthians for an undisclosed fee.
+On 31 August 2006, Carlos Tevez and Javier Mascherano moved to West Ham United in the English Premier League from Brazilian side Corinthians for an undisclosed fee.
 It subsequently emerged that Tevez's economic rights were owned by Media Sports Investments and a second company, Just Sports Inc., while Mascherano was jointly owned by Global Soccer Agencies and Mystere Services Ltd. All four companies were represented by Kia Joorabchian and the deal was brokered by MSI, whose president Joorabchian had been until June 2006.

 Due to irregularities in the player's contracts, West Ham United were eventually fined a record £5.5 million by the Premier League.
 Despite the fine, Tevez was allowed to continue playing for West Ham United.
 Both players remained in England after the controversy; Tevez moved to Manchester United while Mascherano went to play for Liverpool.
 Manchester United failed to agree a price with Tevez's owner and he left for city rival Manchester City in summer 2009.
 Joorabchian subsequently claimed that many Premier League players and teams conceal their third-party ownership of players.
 The Premier League took steps to outlaw third-party ownership in 2008.